 Note that students advised by graphics and visualization faculty are not required to be on the graphics and visualization track.

 Note that the graduate handbook evolves in time as we introduce changes to our graduate programs.
 Students are bound by the graduate handbook of the year that they are admitted to the program.
-Click here to see the graduate handbook for prior years.
+You can find the graduate handbook for the current and previous academic years here.